-In Studio Two between 7pm and 2.15am the following morning, Paul McCartney worked without the other Beatles on the first takes of Penny Lane.
+In Studio Two between 7pm and 2.15am the following morning, Paul McCartney recorded the first takes of Penny Lane.
 At this stage the song was known as Untitled, although McCartney had been speaking about writing a song titled Penny Lane since at least November 1965.

 The recording of Penny Lane was almost as complex as for Strawberry Fields Forever.
-To begin with, McCartney laid down six takes of the piano backing track, and onto track two of the final attempt he added a second piano to the latter half of each verse.
-Track three was filled with a third piano part as well as tambourine, both of which were recorded via microphone signals fed through a Vox guitar amplifier.
+To begin with, McCartney laid down six takes of the piano backing track onto track one of the multitrack tape.

 Work on Penny Lane continued on 30 December 1966, and into the following year.